Table of Contents

 If you think Italian food is just pizza and pasta, think again.
-Italy’s culinary landscape is rich, regional, and full of hidden gems you won’t find on a tourist menu.
-In this guide, we’ll introduce you to 20 lesser-known Italian dishes that locals love—and travelers often miss.
+Italy’s culinary landscape is rich, regional, and full of hidden gems you won’t find on a tourist menu, so here are 20 must-try Italian dishes you’ve never heard of but should try.
+In this guide, we’ll introduce you to 20 lesser-known Italian dishes that locals love, and travelers often miss.

 Why Try Local & Regional Italian Dishes?